JernoBeuker/SRpract/README.md

 ## Runing the code
 To run the code for assignment 2, go to the main folder 'SRpract', switch to the branch final_project (type in: 'git checkout final_project'), and type in the command: 'python3 Final_Project/main.py'

+## further improvements
+    - consider multiple meanings of words (choose the appropriate one given level)
+    - consider abstraction of the word (word can be easy, but abstract and therefore    hard to guess e.g. a color)
+    - option to give up by the user